European police arrest dozens after Belgium foils ‘terrorist’ plot

 With France still reeling from the attacks which targeted its cherished traditions of free speech, US Secretary of State John Kerry laid wreaths on Friday at both the Charlie Hebdo offices and the Jewish supermarket during a visit to Paris.

-Charlie Hebdo, which inflamed Muslims in many countries by printing cartoons of the Prophet Mohammed, also laid to rest its slain editor-in-chief Stephane Charbonnier, alias cartoonist Charb, on Friday.
+Charlie Hebdo, which inflamed Muslims in many countries by printing cartoons of the Prophet Mohammed, also laid to rest its editor-in-chief Stephane Charbonnier, alias cartoonist Charb, on Friday.